ArtyKrafty/detection/README.md

 Press START and in the outputs folder you have the processed video.
 Takes some time

 ```
 > 📝 Important!
-At the moment, there is a [bug](https://github.com/facebookresearch/detectron2/issues/3780) for the class
+At the moment, there is a [bug](https://github.com/facebookresearch/detectron2/issues/3780) on the class
 `VideoVisualizer`.
+If it occurs (the video does not want to stick together) - to get around it, you can use
-To get around it, the `Visualizer` class was used, which is used for images
+the `Visualizer` class, which is used for images, but the masks will change from frame to frame.
-therefore the masks change from frame to frame.
-Probably the bug is only observed on M1 silicone
+Perhaps the bug is observed only on `M1 silicone`.
+[Sample output](https://github.com/ArtyKrafty/detection/blob/main/output/sample_vis_visual.mp4)
+you can look in the `outputs` folder

 <p align="center">
   <img src="sample.gif" alt="animated" />